I-2-8-43.Administrative Law Judge Electronic Signature of Fully Favorable and Partially Favorable Decisions

 Only the assigned administrative law judge (ALJ), or the Hearing Office Chief Administrative Law Judge (HOCALJ) acting under the delegated authority of the assigned ALJ, may sign a decision.
 For more information about the HOCALJ's authority to sign the decision when the ALJ who conducted a hearing is not available to issue a decision, see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-8-40.

 In order to ensure that the decision and the dispositional data in the Case Processing and Management System (CPMS) match, an ALJ must electronically sign the decision before its final disposition.
 The electronic signature updates CPMS with the date the ALJ signed the decision and allows the ALJ to verify the CPMS disposition data (type of disposition, regulation basis codes, etc.).
 Once the ALJ signs the decisional document, the document is locked and cannot be edited unless the electronic signature is removed.

 If the decision was already printed via Central Print or hearing office staff has already closed the CPMS record, the ALJ cannot remove the electronic signature.
 Instead, hearing office staff will need to close the case in CPMS (if applicable), reopen the CPMS case, and issue a new decision.
-See section 6.4 in the Electronic Business Process.
+See section 6.4 in the Standard Hearings Operations Procedure.